A. Dale Ehrlich, MS, DDS, MAGD, Diplomate ABOP

-Chairman of the Department of Comprehensive Dentistry and Biomaterials at LSU Health New Orleans School of Dentistry and a retired Captain in the Dental Corps, US Navy, Dr. Ehrlich earned his DDS at Indiana University.
-He completed a fellowship in orofacial pain at the University of Florida Craniofacial Pain Center.
-Upon completion of this training, he was assigned to the Naval Postgraduate Dental School (NPDS) where he established the Orofacial Pain Postgraduate Program for the Navy Dental Corps and served as the first specialty leader for temporomandibular disorders (TMD) and orofacial pain.
-At NPDS, he co-founded the Department of Defense Orofacial Pain Center and its residency program.
-Dr. Ehrlich is Diplomate of the American Board of Orofacial Pain (ABOP) and Diplomate of the American Board of General Dentistry.
+Dr. Ehrlich is chairman of the Department of Comprehensive Dentistry and Biomaterials at LSU School of Dentistry and a retired Captain in the Dental Corps, US Navy.
+He earned his DDS at Indiana University and completed a fellowship in orofacial pain at the University of Florida Craniofacial Pain Center.
+At the Naval Postgraduate Dental School, Dr. Ehrlich established the Orofacial Pain Postgraduate Program for the Navy Dental Corps and served as the first specialty leader for temporomandibular disorders and orofacial pain.
+Dr. Ehrlich is a Diplomate of the American Board of Orofacial Pain and a Diplomate of the American Board of General Dentistry.

-Dr. Spencer is an associate professor at LSU Health New Orleans School of Dentistry’s Department of Diagnostic Sciences.
-He earned his DDS degree from the Universit of the Pacific Arthur A. Dugoni School of Dentistry.
-Following many years of private dental practice in San Rafael, California, Dr. Spencer completed a two year fellowship in orofacial pain at the University of Florida Parker E. Mahan Facial Pain Center.
-He became clinical director of the Pain Center under Dr. Henry Gremillion.
-Currently, Dr. Spencer's responsibilities involve clinical faculty practice in the treatment of orofacial pain, training both predoctoral and postdoctoral students in diagnosis and treatment planning, continuing education, and writing articles to help educate health care professionals about the reality of facial pain in our patient populations.
+Dr. Spencer is a professor at LSU School of Dentistry’s Department of Diagnostic Sciences.
+He earned his DDS from the University of the Pacific Arthur A. Dugoni School of Dentistry.
+Following many years of private dental practice in California, Dr. Spencer completed a two year fellowship in orofacial pain at the University of Florida Parker E. Mahan Facial Pain Center and became clinical director of the Pain Center.
+Currently, Dr. Spencer trains both predoctoral and postdoctoral students in diagnosis and treatment planning of orofacial pain and writes articles to help educate health care professionals about the reality of facial pain in our patient populations.